-Now that you have decided and specified the design cost and quality, what type of design you want and the functionalities you want on your website, it's time to proceed with your design.
+Now that you have decided and specified the design cost and quality, what type of design you want, and the functionalities you want on your website, it’s time to proceed with your design.
 At this point, you need to up the project yourself or you hire a developer to implement the project for you.

 Hiring a web designer or developer to design and launch your site has some advantages.
-The developer could have taken similar projects and will be more experienced.
-He/she could have had some challenges and overcome them, he could have taken up an optimization task so will better write your meta tags to achieve high rankings for your pages.
+The developer could have taken on similar projects and will be more experienced.
+He/she could have had some challenges and overcome them, or he could have taken up an optimization task so will better write your meta tags to achieve high rankings for your pages.
 The experienced developer will also understand the necessary steps required to secure your website, optimize it for speed and performance and avoid the challenges that force web hosts to suspend poorly optimized websites.

 Who designs your website is not a decision to take lightly as his work is what the website visitors and search engines see and rate.
 The work of the designer is therefore the ultimate and deciding factor in the success of your company’s site.
 You may need to personally take responsibility to research your design options and make sure that the designers you’re considering have experience with the specific kind of work your project will involve.

-If you’re on the fence about a specific agency, we recommend asking for names and contact information of their clients.
+If you’re on the fence about a specific agency, we recommend asking for the names and contact information of their clients.
 When you speak with people who have already worked with a particular agency, you’ll get a better sense of whether or not it’ll be a good fit.

 Qualities of a Good Web Designer